There’s nothing worse than reaching for your wooden cutting board to chop up a few vegetables only to find that it’s splintering and rough.

 5- Not Using the Right Sealing Product for Protection

 Many people use any sealer to protect the wooden cutting boards in their kitchen.
 However, not all sealers are created equal, and some can actually do more harm than good.

 For example, using a polyurethane sealer can lead to the teak board drying out and cracking over time.
 Instead, you should opt for food-grade mineral oil or beeswax to keep your board properly seasoned and protected.

 I have recently made a DIY mix of food-grade mineral oil and beeswax to use in my kitchen for our bamboo cutting boards.
 And the results are more than satisfying.

 The boards are well-protected and look new even after weeks of consistent use.
 And not to mention, my wife is happy too.

-If you do not love making it and want to buy the paste online, these are available as board creams at stores like amazon.
+If you do not love making it and want to buy the paste online, some of these are available as board creams at stores like Amazon.

-Get them there and keep your cutting boards from drying out, cracking, and eventually splitting in two.
+Get them there and keep your cutting boards from drying out, cracking, and eventually splitting into two.

-Regular cleaning and disinfecting are important to keep your wood-cutting board from being a breeding ground for bacteria.
+Regular cleaning and disinfecting are critical for keeping your wood-cutting board from being a breeding ground for bacteria.